atimpone/aws-foundation-journey/1-dev-environments/2-6-initial-aws-platform-monitoring.md

 ## Monitor and Manage Costs

 AWS Cost Management tools give you and your team visibility into AWS account costs and usage.
-Each account you create will have access to view their individual account costs and useage.
-The Master account can see the total organizatonal cost and usage rollup.
+Each account you create will have access to view their individual account costs and usage.
+The Master account can see the total organizational cost and usage rollup.

 ### 1. Access the Billing and Cost Management Dashboard